-Chancroid is an uncommon infection in the United States and most other developed countries, but is a major cause of genital ulcer disease in many parts of the developing world .
-In sub-Saharan Africa, for example, chancroid is the predominant cause of genital ulcers .
+Chancroid is an uncommon infection in the United States and most other developed countries.
+While it appears to be decreasing in incidence world-wide, it remains a significant cause of genital ulcer disease in many parts of the developing world .
+In sub-Saharan Africa, for example, chancroid is a relatively common cause of genital ulcers [2,3].
 Definitive diagnosis of chancroid requires detection of the causative organism, Hemophilus ducreyi.
 Chancroid may be underdiagnosed in the United States since most sexually transmitted disease (STD) clinics do not have the capability of isolating H. ducreyi and many clinicians do not have clinical experience with the infection.

 MICROBIOLOGY AND PATHOGENESIS